Slang: ‘k’ or ‘kays’ – spoken

 The kilometre is used worldwide as a unit used for expressing distances between geographical locations on land, and in most countries is the official unit for this purpose.
-Primary exceptions are the United Kingdom and the United States of America, where the mile remains as standard.
+Primary exceptions are the United Kingdom and the United States of America, where miles are more commonly used.

 The kilometre is unit of length in the metric system equivalent to one thousand metres.

 The kilometer is derived from the meter, which is the fundamental unit of length in the metric system.
 It is based on the distance traveled by light in a vacuum during a specific time interval.
 The use of kilometers as a unit of measurement offers advantages such as ease of conversion between different metric units and compatibility with other metric measurements, such as kilograms for weight and liters for volume.

 The metric, or decimal, system of weights and measures was adopted in France in 1795.
 Using the metre as the basis for length measurements, the system is now used officially across the globe, with a few notable exceptions.